"One of the most sincere forms of respect is actually listening to what another has to say." --Bryant H. McGill

 - Misses the client’s deeper points in the communication.

-- Disregards something important.
+- Disregard something important.

 - Uses an approach that is generic and formulaic rather than adapting coaching methodology to the needs of the client.